olegbannyi/rust-new-project-template/README.md

 # rust-new-project-template
-This repository is created as template for Rust projects
+This repository is created as a template for Rust projects.